Ghost0396/iot/python/code/Exercise/part1.md

     The sum of 15 and 32.
     The difference when 94 is subtracted from 100.
     The product of 12 and 3.
-    The quotient when 48 is divided by 6.
-    The remainder when 9 is divided by 4.

 ## Exercise 3: Type Conversion